 - Larger oven cavity

 Traditional microwaves pulsate the power levels in the interest of not burning the food.
 Inverter microwaves, on the other hand, consistently apply the microwave energy.
-As a vivid example, you can melt butter evenly and gently in an inverter microwave, whereas a traditional microwave might drill a hole on it.
-If you are tired of food splashing all over the inside of your microwave, an inverter microwave might be a good fit for you.
-In addition, you can defrost or reheat food evenly which is a challenging balancing act in a standard microwave.
+For example, you can melt butter evenly and gently in an inverter microwave, whereas a traditional microwave might drill a hole into it.
+If you're tired of food splashing all over the inside of your microwave, an inverter microwave might be a good fit for you.
+In addition, you can defrost or reheat food evenly, which is a challenge for standard microwaves.
 All in all, eliminating a cold center and overcooked edges while defrosting is the biggest advantage of this technology.

 The inverter has a much smaller power supply.
 A standard power supply weighs about 11.6 lb's in comparison to 1.2 lb's of an inverter.
 This translates into 29% more space in the same box size, a great win for us home chefs.

-Currently, Panasonic makes most inverter microwaves and licenses the technology to LG NeoChef series.
+Currently, Panasonic makes most inverter microwaves and licenses the technology to the LG NeoChef series.

-Cooking power measured in Watts is an important factor to consider when choosing a microwave.
+Cooking power, measured in Watts, is an important factor to consider when choosing a microwave.
 Most microwave ovens have a cooking power range of 500 to 1,500 Watts.
 Cooking power also determines the speed of cooking.
 The higher the wattage of the microwave oven, the faster it cooks the food.
 If you are in the market for a new microwave, we recommend that you target 800 to 1,000 Watts.
-Depending on the cooking needs and features that you are most interested in, you can use this as your baseline.
-Also, keep in mind most microwaves allow you to dial the cooking power up or down on an as needed basis.
+Depending on your cooking needs and the features you're most interested in, you can use this as your baseline.
+Also, keep in mind that most microwaves allow you to dial the cooking power up or down on an as-needed basis.

-The final, and perhaps most fun part to consider when picking a microwave oven for your kitchen are the feature set.
+The final, and perhaps most fun, thing to consider when picking a microwave oven is the set of features it comes with.
 Here are some features and functions that we think are important to look at:

-Pre-programmed keys add a fantastic level of convenience, and make using your microwave incredibly easy so you can turn your attention elsewhere.
+Pre-programmed keys add a fantastic level of convenience, and make using your microwave incredibly easy to use.
 Case in point, most modern microwaves have the popcorn button, which has been pre-set to offer the ideal cooking heat/time for the perfect, steamy bag of popcorn.
 The express cook button, with options for meat, veggies, casseroles, and more, also offers a quick shortcut for preparing a delicious meal without the risk of overcooking.
-Another example is the extra 30 seconds button, which allows you to cook at full power if you want an extra heat kick.
+Another example is the extra 30 seconds button, which allows you to cook at full power if you want an extra kick of heat.

 Pitfalls to Avoid When Replacing an Old Microwave

-A good microwave can last as long as eight or ten years.
-When the time to replace it does finally arrive, there are a few common pitfalls to look out for.
+A good microwave can last as long as eight to ten years.
+When the time to replace it finally arrives, there are a few common pitfalls to look out for.

 Using a Microwave Over a Pro-Style Range